joyent/conch-api/docs/modules/Conch::Controller::Device.md

 ## get

-Retrieves details about a single (active) device.
+Retrieves details about a single device.
 Response uses the DetailedDevice json schema.

 ## lookup\_by\_other\_attribute